PURCHASE OF LOT 8 BUCHANAN CREEK ROAD, COW BAY IN THE DAINTREE LOWLAND RAINFOREST

 Tree ferns thrive in the cloud forest.

-Donations to this project will be used to achieve the purchase of land, a boundary adjustment (of Lot 303 NR4636), new fencing, and management of the process to include the land into the Misty Mountain Nature Refuge.
+Donations to this project are being used to achieve the purchase of land, a boundary adjustment (of Lot 303 NR4636), new fencing, and management of the process to include the land in the Misty Mountain Nature Refuge.
+As these outcomes are achieved we will make further announcements.

 Lumholtz Tree-kangaroo on the Cheelonga Cloud Forest property.